Duncan1738/AI-Generated-Poetry/README.md

 print(poetry)
 ---
 ### Example Output
-🔹 Input Prompt
+- 🔹 Input Prompt
 "The golden sun kisses the morning sea"
-🔹 AI-Generated Poem
+- 🔹 AI-Generated Poem
-The golden sun kisses the morning sea,
+- The golden sun kisses the morning sea,
-A dance of light on waves so free.
+- A dance of light on waves so free.
-Reflections shimmer, gold and bright,
+- Reflections shimmer, gold and bright,
-As dawn awakens with tender light.
+- As dawn awakens with tender light.

-🛠️ Use Cases
+ ### Use Cases
-📖 Creative Writing – AI-assisted poetry composition.
+- Creative Writing – AI-assisted poetry composition.
-✨ Inspirational Quotes – Generate poetic phrases and thoughts.
+- Inspirational Quotes – Generate poetic phrases and thoughts.
-🎵 Storytelling & Lyrics – Experiment with AI-generated literature.
+- Storytelling & Lyrics – Experiment with AI-generated literature.

-✨ Future Enhancements
+### Future Enhancements
-✅ Custom Poetry Styles – Fine-tune AI to generate haikus, sonnets, and free verse.
+- Custom Poetry Styles – Fine-tune AI to generate haikus, sonnets, and free verse.
-✅ Interactive UI – Deploy a Flask/Streamlit-based poetry generator.
+- Interactive UI – Deploy a Flask/Streamlit-based poetry generator.
-✅ Thematic Poetry Generation – Enhance AI to write in specific poetic tones.
+- Thematic Poetry Generation – Enhance AI to write in specific poetic tones.

-📜 License
-This project is licensed under the MIT License.
+ MIT License.

 📧 Contact
 For questions or suggestions, feel free to reach out: